How to Store Your Leather Bags Properly

 • Let the compound dry.
 Follow the instructions for the recommended drying time in the leather repair kit.
 Avoid touching or placing objects on the repaired area.

 • Buff and polish the leather.
 Once the compound has dried, gently buff the repaired area with a soft cloth to smooth any unevenness.
-You can also use a leather conditioner or polish to restore the luster of the repaired section so it matches the rest of the bag.
+You can also use a leather conditioner or polish to restore the luster of the repaired section.
+Hence, it matches the rest of the bag.

 STUFF BAGS WITH ACID-FREE TISSUE PAPER OR BUBBLE WRAP